rseah145/smw-term2/Journal_3_notes/Section A.md

 1. User sends an unencrypted message to the authentication server, wanting to access a service
 ![image](../images/Pasted%20image%2020230814153116.png)

-2. Authentication server validates the request that is coming from a known user and generates a TGT and sends it back to the user along with a message encrypted with the user's secret key
+2. Authentication server validates the request that is coming from a known user, generates a TGT and sends it back to the user along with a message encrypted with the user's secret key